Colts vs. Chargers Week 16 preview: Nick Foles will lead Indy’s offense

-As of this writing, the visiting Los Angeles Chargers are 4-point favorites over the Indianapolis Colts for Monday Night Football.
+As of this writing, the visiting Los Angeles Chargers are 4-point favorites over the Indianapolis Colts for Monday Night Football, according to DraftKings Sportsbook.

 To win, or not to win, that is the question.